javi0x00/javi0x00/php.md

 - PHP (Before: Personal Homepage.
 Currently: PHP Hypertext Preprocessor)
 - PHP engine
 * Backend
+  - Loosely typed programming language
   - PHP files can contain text, HTML, CSS, JS, and PHP code.
   - Scripts are executed on the server
   - The result is returned to the browser as plain HTML
   - PHP can also be embed in HTML
+* Development environment
-* Development Environment
+  * Environment setup
     - Web server
-  - Database server
+    - Database
+    - PHP Parser
 * Basic syntax
   - Keywords, classes, functions, and user-defined functions are not case-sensitive.
   - PHP tags